-And it’s something that ten years later we can proudly say we have achieved.
+It’s something that ten years later, we can proudly say we have achieved.
 We love our lives and the people in it.
-I have been able to cut back to part time hours and pursue my dreams of competing in triathlon at a professional level.
+I have been able to cut back to part-time hours and pursue my dreams of competing in triathlons at a professional level.
 Nick is able to enjoy numerous holidays every year and flexible work hours whenever he needs it.
 Along with a valuable asset in our business, we have also been able to build a substantial investment property portfolio which will provide us and our families financial security in the future.
-We have a team that we sometimes feel would run through brick walls for us.
+We have a team that, we sometimes feel, would run through brick walls for us.
 They make everything possible and make it an absolute joy to come to work.

 Our business has been a success because we have worked hard, really hard.
 There were many sleepless nights and anxious moments in the early days.
 Wondering how we were going to pay wages and tax bills and where the next client was going to come from.
 But it has all been worth it.

-Once thing we have not had to worry about for the last 6-7 years are new opportunities.
-We have grown year on year and this year we are settling unprecedented volumes of loans.
+One thing we have not had to worry about for the last 6-7 years are new opportunities.
+We have grown year on year and this year, we are settling unprecedented volumes of loans.
 70% of our business is repeat clients and word of mouth referrals.
 I think that speaks volumes about the kind of people we are and the professional unit we are running.